cardano-foundation/CIPs/CIP-????/README.md

 1. Linking to PQC library.
 2. Providing the patch implementing new Plutus primitives just like for [EcDSA and Schnorr](https://github.com/input-output-hk/plutus/pull/4368).
-3. Providing the PQC primitives using `Crypto` interface for ease of use.0
+3. Providing the PQC primitives using `Crypto` interface for ease of use.

 ## Discussion full quantum resistance